 - Associate of Occupational Studies Degree in Baking and Pastry (Boulder campus & distance learning – online)

-- Associate of Occupational Studies Degree in Hospitality & Restaurant Operations Management (Distance learning – offered online only through our Boulder campus)
+- Associate of Occupational Studies Degree in Hospitality & Restaurant Operations Management (Distance learning – available online only through our Boulder campus)

-- Associate of Occupational Studies Degree in Plant-Based Culinary Arts (Online)
+- Associate of Occupational Studies Degree in Plant-Based Culinary Arts (Distance Learning – Online)

-All students at Escoffier, regardless of their programs, will complete at least one industry externship.
-This lets them continue learning and practicing their skills in a professional setting.
-Graduates have the opportunity for real-world experience to put on their resumes when they complete their programs.
+All students at Escoffier, regardless of their programs, complete at least one industry externship as a requirement to graduate.
+This allows them to continue learning in a professional setting, while practicing the skills picked up during their studies.
+Graduates then have the opportunity to put this real-world experience on their resumes when they complete their programs.

 Why Accreditation Counts

 Not all culinary schools are accredited.
 Accreditation is provided by neutral third parties to certify that a curriculum and quality of education meet certain pre-set criteria.
-These standards help students to assess the credentials of the college and the education they’ll receive there.
+These standards can help students to assess the credentials of the college and the quality of education they can receive there.

 There’s a lot to consider when choosing between degrees and diplomas, on-campus and online!

 To learn more about the different programs offered at Escoffier, contact us today.
 We can help you assess the programs and decide which one will be the best choice to help you get where you want to go.